Wiederholung/CollabXplorer/doc/SMC-2023/CollabXplorer-3.1-en.md

 similarity(w_i, w_j) = cos(θ) = (w_i^T *w_j) / (|w_i|* |w_j|)
 $$

-It measures the similarity between two word vectors $w_i$ and $w_j$ by calculating the cosine of the angle between them.
+It measures the similarity between word vectors $w_i$ and $w_j$ by calculating the cosine of the angle between them.
 High cosine similarity values indicate that words are semantically similar and that cosine similarity is superior when performing similarity calculations for searches.

 When applying GloVe to the problem of this article, i.e., constructing a semantic and combined influence-based cooperative network, the corresponding principle is to transform the abstracts of scholars' papers into vectors using GloVe's pre-trained model, a process called paper embedding.
 Then, based on the combined influence of each paper, a weighted average operation is performed on these paper vectors to obtain the scholar vectors, a process called scholar embedding.